imagineLife/human-effort/ComponentMaster.md

 - [ ] Interaction-Handling Callbacks are tested
   - [ ] onClick's are called when expected
   - [ ] mouse events are triggered/handled

+### JavaScript is extracted

+- [ ] Javascript logic is extracted when possible
+  - [ ] a function that consumes props or state and outputs ui-consumable content can be extracted && tested as a stand-alone function